 Triglycerides are a combination of:

-• three fatty acids (i.e. saturated fat, unsaturated fat or both – these are the building blocks of fats)
+- Three fatty acids (i.e. saturated fat, unsaturated fat or both – these are the building blocks of fats)

-• glycerol, a form of glucose (a simple sugar).
+- Glycerol – a form of glucose (a simple sugar).

 Release of triglycerides is a normal physiological response to exercise, fasting or inadequate calorie intake.
 Triglycerides are a vital energy source for cells.

-The high triglycerides seen in horses on SGLT2i is different from the hyperlipemia syndrome seen in miniatures, donkeys and ponies in that these horses do not lose their appetite and remain alert, but accelerated weight loss may be noticed.
+The high triglycerides seen in horses on SGLT2i are different from the hyperlipemia syndrome seen in miniatures, donkeys and ponies in that these horses do not lose their appetite and remain alert, but accelerated weight loss may be noticed.

 Members of the Equine Cushings and Insulin Resistance Group have not observed any increased problems with high triglycerides or hyperlipemia syndrome in ponies, minis or donkeys.
 This problem has only been seen in horses on this new medication for EMS.